phoenixperry/GDS-workshop/Space_use.md

 * 3D Printing

 	Wanna use the 3D Printer?
 Awesome!
 They live in the WB100 space, not this room.
-Now before you get crazy know that you are responsible for making sure it works when you are finished with it for the next user.
+Now before you get started know that you are responsible for making sure it works when you are finished with it for the next user.

 	**If you break the printer by misusing it, you have to fix it yourself by the end of the day or pay to have it repaired by a license technician of the Department of Computing’s choice. **